s3664099/island_of_secrets/readme.md

 - loadedGame - boolean - a flag that is set to advise the engine as to whether a game has been loaded.
 - rand - Random - a class used to select a random number.

+The constructor takes the the command (a string) and the game object.
+This is where the command is processed to determine where to send it.
+Firstly it is made all lower case, then split, and the original command is store in the appropriate variable.
+The constructor then checks if there are more than two commands, and trims them, otherwise sets the response advising the player that two words are required.
+The fix command method is also called to further process the command (see below).

+There is a second constructors which, well, just creates a shell of the class for the give command.

+- getGame - Game -

+- getPlayer - Player -

+- checkLoadedGame - boolean -

+- fixCommand - String - (private) -

+- getVerbNumber - int -

+- getNounNumber - int -

+- getNounNum - int -

+- codeCommand - String -

+- executeCommand -

+- postUpdates -

+- executeGive -

+- executeShelter -

 **Commands**

 **Test**